maropu/spark-data-repair-plugin/README.md

   .setAttrStatThreshold(float)                 // threshold for filtering out low frequency (default: 0.0)

-  // Parameters for Repair Model Training .setFeatureAttributes(list)                  // attributes used for repair model training .setTrainingDataSampleRatio(float)           // sample ratio for table used to build statistical models (default: 1.0) .setMaxTrainingColumnNum(int)                // max number of columns used when building models .setSmallDomainThreshold(int)                // max domain size for low-cardinality catogory encoding (default: 12)
+  // Parameters for Repair Model Training .setTrainingDataSampleRatio(float)           // sample ratio for table used to build statistical models (default: 1.0) .setMaxTrainingColumnNum(int)                // max number of columns used when building models .setSmallDomainThreshold(int)                // max domain size for low-cardinality catogory encoding (default: 12)